Skip to content

 • University president said that the university will take steps to further incorporate issues of race and racism into the academic curriculum.

-• "Belonging at Yale, 2021-2026" is the name for the university’s activities to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect" and includes "expanding the number of courses that examine race and antiracism issues."
+• Under the "Belonging at Yale, 2021-2026" program, the University plans on "expanding the number of courses that examine race and antiracism issues."

 Disciplinary Measures